 - Broadband internet connection.
 DSL and cable are usually allowed but satellite, dial-up and wireless Internet connections are usually not.
 A wireless network inside the home is sometimes allowed, but many companies will require that computers are connected directly to the internet.

 - Land line phone service.
-Cell, VOIP (i.e Vonage) and cable phones are not often not acceptable.
+Cell, VOIP (i.e Vonage) and cable phone lines are not often not acceptable, though cable is becoming more common.
 However, there are some companies now who don't require any phone line because connection is all done through the internet.
 Of the companies that do require a landline, many require it be a dedicated phone line separate from your home phone.
 Calling features on the phone line, such as call waiting, call blocking and voice mail, are often not allowed or must be disabled.

 - Corded telephone (with buttons not on the handset) if a phone line is used.